|

 in 1825-1827, the Cisplatine region between Argentina and Brazil broke away,

-establishing itself as the country of
+establishing itself as the independent nation state of Uruguay.
+Following a

-became independent in 1825.
-Lacking a single figure to handle external
+Bolivia in 1825.
+Lacking a

-relations, Juan Manuel de Rosas assumed control in 1829 and remained in
+single figure to handle external relations, Juan Manuel de Rosas assumed

-charge as a virtual dictator (although the use of this term is sometimes
+the use of this term is sometimes disputed).

 1825 - 1827 |